thomasgtaylor/how.wtf/content/post/2023-05-30-sort-a-dictionary-by-key-or-value-in-python.md

 ---
-title: Sort a dictionary by key or value in Python
-date: 2023-05-30T23:35:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-30 23:35:00-04:00
 description: How to sort a dictionary by key or value in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Sort a dictionary by key or value in Python
 ---

 Sorting based on a dictionary value or key is _easy_ using Python.